Malin Matsdotter

-Malin Matsdotter or Mattsdotter, also known as Rumpare-Malin (1613 – 5 August 1676) was an alleged Swedish witch.
+Malin Matsdotter or Mattsdotter, also known as Rumpare-Malin (1613 – 5 August 1676) was a Swedish woman accused 9f being a witch.
 She is known as one of few people in Sweden confirmed to have been executed by burning for witchcraft, and the only one to be executed by this method during the famous witch hunt Det Stora oväsendet ('The Great Noise') in Sweden during 1668–1676, which ended with her execution.

 Early life

 According to protocol, Malin Matsdotter was of Finnish heritage: she herself later stated in court protocol that she originally learned her prayers in the Finnish language.
 She was born in Ostrobothnia in Finland (at the time a part of Sweden) and moved to the capital of Stockholm to work as a maidservant in the 1630s.
 In 1638 she married Erik Nilsson (1592-1668), who worked in the manufacture of nails and other metal threads, and they had two daughters: Anna Eriksdotter (born 1655) and Maria Eriksdotter (born 1657).

 In 1668, her husband was executed for having intercourse with a cow.
 He had been reported by their 13-year-old daughter Anna, after she and her sister had been brought home after running away to escape being beaten by their father, then by their mother at their father's command.
 During the beating, Anna reportedly said to her father: "God knows mother beat, and You beat, and I shall no longer remain silent, such a sin You have committed, all the time standing on a chair over our black cow like a rooster over a hen."
 Malin testified in the trial of her spouse that he had been sleeping with a knife under his pillow and had acted suicidal.

 Malin Matsdotter remarried in 1669, this time to Anders Arendtsson.
 Her daughters left home soon afterward, stating as a reason the frequent arguments between their mother and stepfather.
 Very little is known about Malin Matsdotter, other than fragments that came forward during her trial, which also amounted to little.
 Her profession is unknown; she is mentioned to have been active as a midwife at one occasion, but whether that was her regular profession is unknown.